ESA’s international strategy reaffirms the values in our charter !

 ESA’s goal and mission are to train every student, including its international students, in its various study programs, to be open to the outside world.
 The training of students in international issues is done by sending them abroad but also in developing connections with the international students present on our campus -over 40 nationalities.

 Training young people for the French agriculture and agri-food sectors in international issues; preparing their entry into the professional world and improving their employment opportunities.
 ESA was founded 120 years ago to train business executives in the agricultural and agro-industrial sectors.
 The school continues this mission by training future international executives, whether French or not, adapted to the modern global context in which businesses operate.

 - Assist, promote and encourage employees’ international experiences

-ESA has a strong network of partners of nearly 150 establishments, including several leading universities.
-This network is at the service of ESA’s international development.
-Traditionally focused on student mobility, the school emphasises today staff mobility: lecturers, lecturer-researchers and administrative staff.
+ESA has a strong network of partners of nearly 170 establishments, including several leading universities.
+This network is at the heart of ESA’s international development.
+Traditionally focused on student mobility, today the school emphasizes staff mobility ofr lecturers, lecturer-researchers and administrative staff.

 4 major actions